shardus/website-docs.shardus.com/pages/docs/examples/coin-app-template.md

 #### getRelevantData

-[getRelevantData](../api/interface/setup/getRelevantData) is where we can create accounts.
-Of course if the account already exists, all we have left to do is return a `wrappedResponse` that we can get by calling the [createWrappedResponse](../api/interface/createWrappedResponse) function exposed by shardus.
+[getRelevantData()](../api/interface/setup/getRelevantData) is where we can create accounts.
+Of course, if the account already exists, all we have left to do is return a `wrappedResponse` that we can get by calling the [createWrappedResponse](../api/interface/createWrappedResponse) function exposed by Shardus.

 The following demonstrates an implementation of `getRelevantData` that will work for this basic application.